monitorjain/nr-instrumented-node-sequelize/README.md

 Note: Babel script execution can change the order of execution, hence newrelic is specially passed as the first package as required for dynamic instrumentation

-### 2.2 Run directly with the node command (OPTIONAL - cp the backup package.json and remove the default one)
+### OPTION 2: 2.2 Run directly with the node command (OPTIONAL - cp the backup package.json and remove the default one)
 ```
 node server.js
 ```